SuddenDevelopment/business/security.md

 	9. Customers
 	10. Employees
 	11. Partners
+7. **Mobile Security** A lot of business is done on personal phones and they are traditionally ignored in corporate security
 8. **IDS/IPS**: Intrusion detection and prevention.
 Recognize and alert on suspicious network traffic
 9. **Holistic Monitoring**: Add your specific business context and expected behaviors into a monitoring app to understand what changes and add internal context to alerts.
-10. **Context of external system**s, Threat Intelligence: External systems are hard to understand without some threat intelligence.
+10. **Context of external system**s, aka **Threat Intelligence**: External systems are hard to understand without some threat intelligence.
 This can help you understand if the suspicious traffic you are seeing is a compromised customer, or a state sponsored hacking group.
 You won;t know if it's actionable until you have the context for the decision.
 11. **Threat Hunting**: Assume you are compromised, find the evidence
 11. **Deception Technology**: This is pretty advanced level of sophistication and maturity for most.
 Setup honeypots whether they are on your network, in the cloud, in your users or in your application.
 Any traffic you see here is known to be malicious whether automated or targeted.
 This can help because it doesnt require filtering benign traffic.